5 Ways to Display Your Senior Pictures

 - and the best design for your home.

 My clients use boxes of prints like a loose album or photo book.
 They are way more flexible because they can change out the photos as life goes on.
 Some of them use the box as a keepsake and then just hang the prints in a frame for collages.
-Easels or photo stands are a great way to show off your portraits on a table.
+Easels or photo stands are a great way to display your senior pictures on a table.

 In contrast, a metal print is perfect for modern styles.
 It’s got a bit of gloss to it that helps it stand out.
 Metals are a must have for vibrant senior photos with pops of color.
 I have some seniors who want to hang their small prints.
 Although you can also get an easel backing for table displays.